 IOM3 is the UK engineering institution for the whole materials cycle, from extraction to product.
 It promotes all aspects of materials science.
 The Institute was one of the founder members of IOM3 though the establishment of the Federated Institution of Mining Engineers, of which IOM3 is the successor organisation.

-The Young Persons Lecture Competition invites students and professionals up to the age of 28 or under to deliver a short lecture on a materials, minerals, mining, packaging, clay technology and wood science related subject.
-The competition is sponsored by the Institute of Materials, Minerals and Mining IOM3) with support from The Armourers and Brasiers’ Company.
+The Young Persons Lecture Competition invites students and professionals up to the age of 28 or under to deliver a short lecture on a materials, minerals, mining, packaging, clay technology or wood science related subject.
+The competition is sponsored by the Institute of Materials, Minerals and Mining IOM3) with support from The Armourers and Brasiers’ Company and the Royce Institute.

 Candidates compete in a series of heats from which six regional candidates are selected to compete in the national final.
 This year the Institute will be running heats on the following dates:

-The 2020 Young Persons’ Lecture Competition (YPLC) final will be held on Wednesday 29th April at the Armourers’ Hall, London.
+The 2024 Young Persons’ Lecture Competition (YPLC) final will be held at the Armourers’ Hall in London in May 2024.

 YPLC Competition Rules

-Competitors must be 28 or under on the 1st of June 2020 and must give a 15 minute presentation on a topic related to materials, minerals, mining, packaging, clay technology and wood science and engineering.
+Competitors must be 28 or under on the 1st of June 2024 and must give a 15 minute presentation on a topic related to materials, minerals, mining, packaging, clay technology or wood science and engineering.

 The following judging criteria and penalties are the same for the Local, Regional and National competitions: